eksheen/DnD/LMoP/Town of Phandalin.md

 > you as you approach.
 One of the thugs spits on the ground.
 "Well, well," he
 > snarls.
 "Here's a whole pack of little puppies.
 What do you want, puppies?
 Come
 > here to bark at us?"

 <br/>}

+**IF** (Adventurer's take too long) {<br/>
-The Sleeping Giant is a ramshackle taproom at the east end of town.
-Four human ruffians linger on the covered porch, perched on empty ale barrels or leaning against the wall.
-They all wear grimy scarlet cloaks, their sullen stares fixed on you as you approach.
+> The Sleeping Giant is a ramshackle taproom at the east end of town.
+Four human
+> ruffians linger on the covered porch, perched on empty ale barrels or leaning
+> against the wall.
+They all wear grimy scarlet cloaks, their sullen stares fixed on
+> you as you approach.
 One of the thugs spits on the ground.
-"Well, well," he snarls.
+"Well, well," he
+> snarls.
 "Here's a whole pack of little puppies.
 What do you want, puppies?
+Come
-Come here to bark at us?"
+> here to bark at us?"

+<br/>}

 Go To &rightarrow; Redbrand Ruffians encounter